jpwrobinson/dried-fish/README.md

-# Dried fish provide widespread access to critical nutrients across sub-Saharan Africa
+# Dried fish provide widespread access to critical nutrients across Africa
 > To download, click the green Code button, then either `git clone` or download the ZIP.

-This repository contains data and code needed to reproduce **Robinson et al.** Dried fish provide widespread access to critical nutrients across sub-Saharan Africa.
+This repository contains data and code needed to reproduce **Robinson et al.** Dried fish provide widespread access to critical nutrients across Africa.
 [YEAR] *[JOURNAL]* [URL]